ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 **Note:**
 * System level user accounts cannot be created or managed from the Orion web interface.
 You must use a POST request.
-* You must use admin user credentials in the POST request to create the new system user.
+* You must use admin user credentials to create the new system user.
 * When using the commands below, be sure to replace the generic text (indicated in &lt;CAPS&gt;) with your specific user and server information.

 cURL command: